dcarpintero/machine-learning/BERT.md

 This self-attention approach results in **higher accuracy, improved computational performance, and better understanding of the flow of information** when compared to Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs):
 - RNNs struggle to fully take advantage of modern fast computing devices such as TPUs and GPUs, due to their sequential nature.
 - CNNs are much less sequential than RNNs, but in most cases the number of steps required to combine information is correlated to the distance to the input.
-In contrast, the Transformer only performs a small, constant number of steps (chosen empirically).
+In contrast, the Transformer only performs a small, constant number of steps.
-- Transformers allow to visualize what word(s) of a sentence the encoder attends to when computing the final representation of a word.
+- Transformers allow to visualize what word(s) of a sentence the encoder attends to, when computing the final representation of a word.
 This allows to address the notoriously known phenomenon of **coreference resolution** in machine translation, wherein a word might refer to a different word depending on the meaning of the antecedent(s).

 ![Encoder self-attention distribution for the word “it”](https://1.bp.blogspot.com/-AVGK0ApREtk/WaiAuzddKVI/AAAAAAAAB_A/WPV5ropBU-cxrcMpqJBFHg73K9NX4vywwCLcBGAs/s1600/image2.png)